arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Post Forks

-Timeline posts can be forked into cards, it is mostly useful when a timeline is used as a kanban board backlog.
+Group posts can be forked into cards, it is mostly useful when a group is used as a kanban board backlog.

-Timelines are great for sharing information of all kind, one might use a timeline to get bug reports and fork the bug reports into card tasks over their corresponding project boards.
+Groups are great for sharing information of all kind, one might use a group to get bug reports and fork the bug reports into card tasks over their corresponding project boards.
 It all depends on how you feel more comfortable to model your team workflow.